-This observation spans over corporate, ecommerce, and personal websites, with PR ranging from zero to 7, and Alexa rank from None to 893.000.
-The oldest domain is 9 years old, the youngest one just one month old.
-Daily traffic ranges from several thousand, to 3 visitors.
+This observation spans corporate, e-commerce, and personal websites, with PR ranging from zero to 7, and Alexa rank from None to 893.000.
+The oldest domain is 9 years old, the youngest one just one-month-old.
+Daily traffic ranges from several thousand to 3 visitors.

 Here’s what I’ve found: (Please note that these are my conclusions based on a very limited data pool, so take them at face value.
 I may be spot on, or I may be miles off target.)

 PR, other than bragging rights, has no value dollar value of websites.
 I don’t think Alexa ranking has any value as well.
 They are just numbers, an extremely bold simplification of the complexity of SEO and global (or local) ranking.

 Let me illustrate.

 One of the websites that is almost two years old has a PR 3 and has some backlinks portfolio, not a huge one, but respectable none the less.
 Another site that is only 4 months old has a PR3, without any link building other than several social blips.
 There is no logical or mathematical explanation of why a two years old site with a backlinks portfolio should have the same rank with a month old site with no backlinks.

 Alexa Rank is just as confusing.
 A website I’m building for a client started off with no rank since Alexa hasn’t yet discovered it.
 A few days after registering it with Alexa, jumped from no rank to 16.Mil. position.
 Knowing that there are millions and billions of websites in the world, this was a huge jump.
 Over the next three weeks, I continued adding new content to the site and today, one month after registering the domain, it’s Alexa rank is 3.6 M. This past week the rank jumps by 100k every day.